tendermint/go-amino/README.md

 // b0000 0100  0x04  "End struct" for `List`
 ```

-A list of `n` elements where the elements are list of structs is encoded by the
+A list of `n` elements [where the elements are list-of-structs] is encoded by the
 byte `0x06` followed by the uvarint encoding of `n`, followed by the binary
 encoding of each element, which starts with the byte `0x03` followed by the
 uvarint encoding of `m` (the size of the first child list).
 Each struct